osamanazar47/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody : a script for giving the execution permissio to all 8-James_Bond : a script that gives the owner and the group owner no permissions at all and give the others all permissions 9-John_Doe : a script that set the file to aspecific mode
+7-everybody : a script for giving the execution permissio to all 8-James_Bond : a script that gives the owner and the group owner no permissions at all and give the others all permissions 9-John_Doe : a script that set the file to aspecific mode 10-mirror_permissions : a script to copy the mode of the file olleh to the file hello 11-directories_permissions : a script to give execute permission to all subdirectories of the current one